skyiron/web/docs/theming/_index.md

 Required information

-- `name` for the visible name in the theme switcher and to save the current theme to localStorage
+- `label` for the visible label in the theme switcher and to save the current theme to localStorage
 - `isDark` to provide the user agent with additional information

 Optional information

-- `appBanner` see section above
 - `common` see section above
 - `designTokens` see section above
 - `logo` see section above